software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Bonus exercise
 >
-> Come up with a user story based on the Product Owner's description, create an issue for the user story and add it to the "Product Backlog" project.
-Then, split the user story into tasks, create an issue for each task and add those to the Sprint 2 Backlog project.
+> Come up with a user story based on the Product Owner's description, create an issue for the user story and add it to the Product Backlog project.
+Then, split the user story into tasks, create an issue for each task and add those to the Sprint Backlog project.
 Finally, implement the tasks.
 >
-> The implementation should look roughly something like this:
+> The implementation could look something like this:
 >
 > ![](/assets/sprint-2-user-story-bonus.png)
 >